 The disadvantage of TF reader is obvious and it’s huge: it’s too complicated.

-Unlike running a mathematical model, reading data is a complicated and poorly-structured task.
-You need to handle different formats, handle corner cases, noisy data, which all require condition operations, loops, sometimes even exception handling.
-These operations are naturally not suitable for a symbolic graph.
+Unlike running a mathematical model, data processing is a complicated and poorly-structured task.
+You need to handle different formats, handle corner cases, noisy data, combination of data.
+Doing these requires condition operations, loops, data structures, sometimes even exception handling.
+These operations are naturally not the right task for a symbolic graph.